wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 * <a target="_blank" href="https://github.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/blob/master/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md">
    Lab 14a: <strong>Ansible</strong> with Azure</a>.
 See <a href="#Ansible">(below)</a>

+   * <a target="_blank" href="https://www.azuredevopslabs.com/labs/vstsextend/ansible/">Automating Infrastructure Deployments in the Cloud with Ansible and Azure Pipelines at https://www.azuredevopslabs.com/labs/vstsextend/ansible</a>

 * <a target="_blank" href="https://github.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/blob/master/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md">
    Lab 14b: Automating infrastructure deployments in the Cloud with <strong>Terraform</strong> and Azure Pipelines</a>